Inzhenerka/docs.getdbt.tech/website/docs/guides/coalesce-fusion-platform-qs.md

 <Lightbox src="/img/guides/coalesce-fusion-qs/sql-error.png" width="90%" title="Fusion can detect your SQL errors in real-time while you code and before you send it to your data platform." />

-    Please note: any file edits stay local to your Studio IDE; no feature branches are permitted for this sandbox account.
+    Please note: any file edits stay local to your <Constant name="cloud_ide"/>; no feature branches are permitted for this sandbox account.

 ## Section 3: State-aware orchestration